NagashimaKousei/robosys_device_drivers/README.md

 # robosys_device_drivers
-This is a test repository
+This is a repository for doing Task of 1 of Robotics Sysytems.

+# Explanation

+It is possible to turn on the LED by connecting the LED to GPIO25 and GND and compiling myled.c.
+Use Make for compilation.